 Mailchimp offers a free plan to send up to 10,000 emails a month to 2,000 subscribers.

 This is a very good deal for personal users and small business owners, as there are many free features in this plan.

 Mailchimp also has a free CRM.
 If you’re a small business owner looking for a ‘complete solution’, then this could be just what you’re looking for.

 And that’s not all.
 Mailchimp also appears very attractive.
 Their design team is also very good.

 I will.
-The truth is that Mailchimp is amazing in its own ‘lane'.
+The truth is that Mailchimp is excellent in its own ‘lane’.
 At the end of this article, you will discover which of these two tools is the best for you.